 Start by painting the rocks on both sides with a couple of coats of paint.
-I used Burnt Sienna and Vermillion Hue for my base.
+I used Burnt Sienna and Vermillion Hue for my bases.

-Add the painted rocks to your tic tac toe game and let the fun begin.
+The hard work is done!
+Add the painted rocks to your tic tac toe game, and let the fun begin.